dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 ## Firewall configuration

-If a firewall blocks communication with the debug proxy, create a firewall exception rule that permits communication between the browser and the `NodeJs` service.
+If a firewall blocks communication with the debug proxy, create a firewall exception rule that permits communication between the browser and the `NodeJS` process.

 For [Windows Firewall](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security) configuration guidance, see [Create an Inbound Program or Service Rule](/windows/security/threat-protection/windows-firewall/create-an-inbound-program-or-service-rule).
 For more information, see [Windows Defender Firewall with Advanced Security](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security) and related articles in the Windows Firewall documentation set.